 3. NLP Chunking Up

-This is when we zoom out – what is the bigger picture, overview or whole of the situation (and possibly beyond).
+Chunking Up is when we zoom out to see the bigger picture.
+Having an overview or whole of the situation (and possibly beyond).
 Being able to connect with our goals, what matters to us and what we wish to achieve gives us direction, meaning and motivation.

 4. NLP Chunking Down

-No surprises here, chunking down is where you zoom in and simply allow yourself to get more and more specific.
+Chunking Down is where you zoom in.
+You focus on the detail and get more and more specific.

 I Keep six honest serving-men: